just-the-docs/just-the-docs/operations/WORKING_WITH_CLIENTS/DISCOVERY.md

 **Identify stakeholders**:

   - Identify roles on project team: scrum master (Countable), product owner (usually client, assisted by UX researcher), developers.
-  - Please begin a list of user interviewees.
+  - Please begin a list of user interviewees including their contact info.
 This should be a list of (2-6) people who will actually use the product.
   - Who else is involved with, affected by, or has input into this project, and how?
 It's important we hear the needs of each stakeholder and share with the team.
   - Who will we get to work with and in what capacity? (make a list) Book dates/times to meet them.
 Book any travel plans necessary.